-10.9 International Advisory Council (2000)
+11.9 International Advisory Council (2000)

 An International Advisory Council (IAC) was formed in 2000 with members including representatives of IAEA, WHO, and PAHO.
 Membership also included two representatives from the Regional Federations and Officers.
-The charge was "To improve the global practice of medical physics by providing advice to the IOMP Assembly concerning international interactions, collaborations and programs that meet scientific, educational and professional needs".
+The charge was "To improve the global practice of medical physics by providing advice to the IOMP Assembly concerning international collaborations and programs that meet scientific, educational and professional needs".
 The name was changed from Council to Board in 2003.
 In 2006 EXCOM reviewed the role and effectiveness of the IAB and recommended to Council that the IAB should be dissolved due to lack of effective use of the body and existence of other more effective mechanisms for such advice.
 Council accepted the recommendation.

-10.10.
+11.10.
 Committee of International Commission on Medical Physics - IComMP (2005)

 In Section 7.2, details of IOMP affiliation with IUPAP were described.
 This affiliation led to the formation of an IOMP committee known as International Commission on Medical Physics (IComMP) in 2005.
 The goals of this committee were to provide direct access to IUPAP resources including support of young scientists and women in physics and collaboration with international programs and projects of mutual interest to the two Organizations.
 This included but was not limited to collaboration on biological physics, physics education and physics development.
-The original membership of IComMP consisted of five IOMP elected Officers, Chairs of IOMP (SC, ETC, PRC, PC) with at most six IUPAP Liaisons including IUPAP Chairs of C6 (Commission on Biological Physics), C13 (Commission on Physics for Development), C14 (Commission on Physics Education).
+The original membership of IComMP consisted of five IOMP elected Officers, Chairs of IOMP (SC, ETC, PRC, PC) with at most six IUPAP Liaisons including IUPAP Chairs of C6 (Commission on Biological Physics), C13 (Commission on Physics for

+Development), C14 (Commission on Physics Education).
 However since then the current membership of IComMP has slightly been modified.
-The IComMP Chairs were:

-Azam Niroomand-Rad (2003-2006), Barry Allen (2006-2009), Fridtjof Nusslin (2009-2015).
+The IComMP Chairs were: Azam Niroomand-Rad (2003-2006), Barry Allen (2006-2009), Fridtjof Nusslin (2009-2015).

-10.11 History Subcommittee (2008)
+11.11 History Subcommittee (2008)

-The IOMP History Subcommittee was established in 2008 under leadership of IOMP Past President, Azam who assisted them, and Curators of International Library Program.
+The IOMP History Subcommittee was established in 2008 under leadership of IOMP Past President, Azam Niroomand-Rad with close collaboration with Colin Orton, IOMP Past President and Slavik Tabakov.
+The goals of the Subcommittee are to archive published articles on IOMP history and recognize contributions of IOMP members by tabulating and listing their names.
+These include, but are not limited to those who served as EXCOM, Chairs and members of committees, Editors of MPW and members who assisted them, and Curators of International Library Program.
 In addition one of major goals of HSC is to interview and video prominent medical physicists who have made major contributions to international medical physics and the Organization.
 Azam Niroomand-Rad has served as Chair of HSC (2008-Present).